bup/bup/README.md

    1.5.3.1.

- - It currently only works on Linux, MacOS X >= 10.4, Solaris, or Windows (with Cygwin).
+ - It currently only works on Linux, MacOS X >= 10.4, NetBSD, Solaris, or Windows (with Cygwin).
 Patches to support other platforms are welcome.